Ekhol/capstone-1/readme.md

 Back-Pocket Cocktails is a resource for bartenders on the job in order to have an efficient means of storing personal cocktail recipes, finding public recipes, and accessing them on the fly.
 It is designed to be used on the job when you need to find a recipe but can't spend time weeding through searches or unorganized shared folders.

+## Code:

+All of the work so far has been entirely in Python and HTML using Flask, WTForms, SQLAlchemy, and Jinja2.
+A postgres server is the basis for the user back-end while the CDB API is much of the basis for users that are not logged in.
+Bootstrap is used for the CSS in-line of the HTML so there are no separate CSS files.

 ## Preliminary API Selection:

 API selected: https://www.thecocktaildb.com/api.php